vgmoose/vgmoose.github.io/posts/23355534 - Day 05 - Thinly Provisioned Snapshots.post/content.md

 That simple ```-K``` argument drove me crazy for a bit.
 It was mentioned in the documentation, but I must have passed by it.
 As leaving ```-K``` out silently fails, I wasn't sure if my build of lvm2 was broken or what (as it would just not mark it active without telling me it failed).

 With this knowledge it is possible to easily create daily full snapshots of an entire filesystem without taking up any more space than would have been taken up by the difference bytes.
-The thin volumes will dynammically expand to fill the pool, so one does not have to worry at all about the sizes of the snapshots (in fact, you aren't allowed to set it for a thin snapshot).
-The [Gentoo Wiki](http://wiki.gentoo.org/wiki/LVM) actually has really good instructions and easy to follow commands on all of this if you don't want to take my word for them (or in the more likely case, if i've left something out).
+The thin volumes will dynamically expand to fill the pool, so one does not have to worry at all about the sizes of the snapshots (in fact, you aren't allowed to set it for a thin snapshot).
+The [Gentoo Wiki](http://wiki.gentoo.org/wiki/LVM) actually has really good instructions and easy to follow commands on all of this if you don't want to take my word for them (or in the more likely case, if I've left something out).